maxzinkus/dotfiles/README.md

 ========

 The dotfiles and other configs I use.
 Exists primarily as a backup and for convenient setup on new machines.
+Started using the kitty shell recently, it's zippy and GPU-rendered.

 ```
 *criticizes Arch Linux users for going to all that effort to install the